 - Household size

-Or, if you reside a more country spot or less occupied house (like a vacation house) and there are fewer cars around, every year could be frequent enough.
+Or, if you reside a more rural spot or less occupied house (like a vacation residence) and there are fewer cars around, every year could be frequent enough.

-Here are averages that could help you figure out how often you should replace the air filter at your residence:
+Here are averages that could help you decide how often you should get a new air filter at your residence:

 - One dog or cat: every 60 days